open-orchestra/open-orchestra/doc/install.md

     php app/console doctrine:mongo:fixture:load

+## Import the translations
+In the symfony project directory

+    php app/console lexik:translations:import

 ## Override the dns redirection
 In the `/etc/hosts` file of your computer add the following lines :